 Then Henry remembered something his mother had once told him.

 When life throws you a curve, take your best swing.

 A few feet behind Sarah, Henry lowered to one knee, pressing against the damp grass.
 "Okay," he said.
 "Well, I have a surprise for you."
 He reached into his trouser pocket and withdrew the box.

-"I'm not in the mood," Sarah said.
-"I want to go home."
-She was looking out on the lake, now shimmering under the new moon.
+"I'm not in the mood," Sarah said, looking out on the lake, now shimmering under the bright moon.

 Henry removed the ring and returned the empty box to his pocket.
 Seeing as she wasn't going to turn around, he saw no other option but to push forward.
 "I have something for you."

 "What?"
 Sarah said, still refusing to face him.

 Sarah grumbled, and it sounded more like a growl.
 "Henry Louis, you're so full of it!"